I always enjoy the process of starting a new money making idea or side hustle.

 Creating Etsy Products On Printify

-One of my favorite aspects about Printify is their product catalog.
+One of my favorite aspects about Printify is its product catalog.

 In any dropshipping business, customer returns or complaints are your worst nightmare because you are the only person who loses in the event of a return.

 Thankfully, Printify has a decent product catalog with a healthy variety of high quality products to spice up your shop.

 Additionally, most of their manufacturing partners are located in the United States or the United Kingdom, which can dramatically reduce shipping time and increase quality compared to Chinese manufacturers.

 In terms of choosing what items to design, I decided to stay away from the apparel niche.